gabamnml/blog/_posts/2015-03-16-redis-tab-docs.markdown

 ## Support
 GUI for Start/Stop Redis Server and Open CLI.

 Disclaimer: only runs on OSX & if your config of Redis locate in "/usr/local/etc/redis.conf" by default.
+(Most likely that if you installed _Redis_ with _Homebrew_ this is the route to use.)

 ## How to install
 Download the latest version of App in this [link](http://bit.ly/redistab-app) open _RedisTab.dmg_ and drag in your Applications folder.